+Key strengths

+RESILIENCE

-Key strengths Areas for development RESILIENCE RESILIENCE The Caledonia programme has Whilst the woman's partner has been contributed to this mother becoming involved in a domestic violence more resilient.
-The support provided to programme she has not been offered any her as part of the programme has support.
-As a result her confidence and strengthened her ability to protect herself resilience remains unchanged. and her children.
+The Caledonia programme has contributed to this mother becoming more resilient.
+The support provided to her as part of the programme has strengthened her ability to protect herself and her children.
 She now has increased confidence in herself and has become more involved in community activity groups that her children are also benefiting from.
 For example the parent and toddler group.